echenley/react-dnd-nestable/README.md

 # React DnD Nestable

+*Note: this project is unmaintained.*

-React DnD reimplementation of the excellent but unmaintained [Nestable jQuery plugin](https://github.com/dbushell/Nestable).
-This is very much a work in progress, though basic functionality should work.
-The aim is feature parity with Nestable.
-Issues/pull requests welcome.
+This was an attempt at a React DnD reimplementation of the excellent but dated [Nestable jQuery plugin](https://github.com/dbushell/Nestable).
+Basic functionality should work, though feature parity with Nestable was never quite reached.

 ## Demos